 Many recorders offer Automatic Gain Control (AGC) and/or Limiting, which can adjust the levels automatically, but these vary widely in quality.
 With very few exceptions, AGC will create an unnatural-sounding recording, with background sounds pumping up and down in an unpleasant way.
 It’s also important to verify how the AGC works: some Zoom recorders, for instance, do not adjust the level over time, instead setting a fixed recording level based on the signal intensity present when placing the machine in record-ready mode.
 This avoids the pumping sounds of conventional AGC, but it also does not react to changing audio levels, and may therefore still allow distorted or too-low recordings.

 Built-in limiters also range widely in their sound quality and effectiveness.
 In theory, a limiter can tame unexpected peaks by automatically reducing the input gain on signals that exceed a certain threshold level.
-Limiters tend to be more specific in their action than AGC circuits, and so, often sound better.
+Limiters tend to be more specific in their action than AGC circuits, and so, can sound quite good.
 They can be a lifesaver when encountering unexpected loud sounds, or troublesome sources that have excessively large differences between loud and soft components.
-But you may need to experiment with your recorder in order to decide whether its limiter sounds good.
-The Sony PCM-D50 has an unconventional limiter that manages to sound very natural, but many recorders have slow-acting limiters that tend to overshoot, and take too long to return to normal record levels, creating odd-sounding volume dips on the recording following a loud peak.
+But you may need to experiment with your recorder in order to decide whether its limiter sounds good or not, many do not sound great… Sony and Sound Devices field recorders have limiters that manage to sound very natural, but many recorders have slow-acting limiters that tend to overshoot, and take too long to return to normal record levels, creating odd-sounding volume dips on the recording following a loud peak.